astrohart/MFR/MFR.Metadata.Registry/README.md

 property
 is set to [CurrentUser](#T-Microsoft-Win32-RegistryHive-CurrentUser 'Microsoft.Win32.RegistryHive.CurrentUser'),
-except in the case where `keyPath` is blank; if this is the case, then this method does nothing.
+except in the case where `keyPath` is blank; if this the case, then this method does nothing.

 <a name='T-MFR-Metadata-Registry-RegOperationMetadata`1'></a>
 ## RegOperationMetadata\`1 `type`